 How is climate change affecting water stress?

+For every 1°C (1.8°F) increase in the global average temperature, UN experts project a 20 percent drop in renewable water resources.
 Global warming is expected to increase the number of water-stressed areas and heighten water stress in already affected regions.
 Subtropical areas, such as Australia, the southern United States, and North African countries, are expected to warm and suffer more frequent and longer droughts; however, when rainfall does occur in these regions, it is projected to be more intense.
 Weather in tropical regions will likewise become more variable, climate scientists say.

-In a 2018 report, a panel consisting of many of the world’s top climate researchers showed that limiting global warming to a maximum 1.5°C above preindustrial levels—the aim of the Paris Agreement on climate—could substantially reduce the likelihood of water stress in some regions, such as the Mediterranean and southern Africa, compared to an unchecked increase in temperature.
+In a 2018 report, a panel consisting of many of the world’s top climate researchers showed that limiting global warming to a maximum 1.5°C (2.7°F) above preindustrial levels—the aim of the Paris Agreement on climate—could substantially reduce the likelihood of water stress in some regions, such as the Mediterranean and southern Africa, compared to an unchecked increase in temperature.
 However, most experts say the Paris accord will not be enough to prevent the most devastating effects of climate change.